 Moving Down Under and looking for work?
 Here are some tips on how to find a job in Australia.

-Of course, it’s important to go in with a realistic mindset when you start looking for work in your new home country.
-While you may not land your perfect job right away, there are plenty of steps you can take to make your employment prospects brighter.
+It’s important to have a realistic mindset when you start looking for a job.
+While you may not land the perfect position right away, there are plenty of steps you can take to make your employment prospects brighter.

 Areas of employment